marvinm2/AOP-Wiki-workshop/AOP-Wiki-SPARQL.md

 The AOP-Wiki serves as the primary repository of qualitative information for AOPs and is a central component in the AOP development effort coordinated by the Organisation for Economic Co-operation and Development (OECD).
 These AOPs describe mechanistic information about toxicodynamic processes and can be used to develop effective risk assessment strategies.
 An AOP is initiated by a stressor (e.g. a chemical) that causes a Molecular Initiating Event, which is followed by Key Eevents (measurable, essential steps) along a pathway towards an Adverse Outcome for an organism or population.
 KEs are connected through Key Event Relationships (KERs), which capture the evidence supporting the AOP in a structured way.

 ### AOP-Wiki SPARQL endpoint
 The AOP-Wiki SPARQL endpoint is loaded with RDF of the Adverse Outcome Pathway (AOP)-Wiki database [aopwiki.org](https://aopwiki.org/).
 It is used by both the SNORQL UI and REST API to explore the data.
-The AOP-Wiki SPARQL endpoint is accessible on [aopwiki.rdf.bigcat-bioinformatics.org/sparql/](https://aopwiki.rdf.bigcat-bioinformatics.org/sparql/).
-This is also the SPARQL endpoint URL that should be used if working from coding environments.
+The AOP-Wiki SPARQL endpoint is accessible on [aopwiki.cloud.vhp4safety.nl/sparql/](https://aopwiki.cloud.vhp4safety.nl/sparql/).
+This is also the SPARQL endpoint URL that should be used if working from coding environments, and these exercises could also be done through R or Python, for example.

 ## Figure of RDF schema
 !["AOP-Wiki RDF simple"](AOP-Wiki_RDF_simple.png)